maheshrijal/notes/docs/AWS/rds.md

 ## RDS Proxy

-- Fully managed proxy for RDS proxy - serverless, autoscaling, highly available (Multi-AZ) by default
+- Fully managed proxy for RDS - serverless, autoscaling, highly available (Multi-AZ) by default
 - Allows apps to **pool & share DB connections** established with the DB (Proxy maintains a long term connection pool)
 - Improve database efficiency by reducing the stress on DB resources (CPU/RAM).
 Also minimizes open connections & timeouts
 - Reduces RDS & Auora failover time by up to 66% in case of failover